fromscode/weather-app/README.md

-# webpack-template
+# weather-app

-feel free to use
+sun and steeeeeeeeeeeel